Zimbabwe's political drama: What just happened? A timeline

 Share via Email

-HARARE, Zimbabwe — Zimbabwe is poised to swear in new leader Emmerson Mnangagwa on Friday morning, just two and a half weeks after his firing by longtime President Robert Mugabe.
+HARARE, Zimbabwe — Zimbabwe is swearing in new leader Emmerson Mnangagwa on Friday, just two and a half weeks after his firing by longtime President Robert Mugabe.
 The world's oldest head of state resigned this week after the military and ruling party turned on him and tens of thousands of Zimbabweans took to the streets.
 Here's a timeline of events in a whirlwind drama many people after Mugabe's 37 years in power never thought they'd see:

 Nov.
 6: After a campaign of public insults against